Tenebrie/moonflower/README.md

 Following standard Koa way of defining an optional param, a param marked by a question mark is considered optional.

+An optional param may exist in the request or be omitted entirely, but it must still pass the validation.

 ```ts
 router.get('/user/:userId?', (ctx) => {
     const params = usePathParams(ctx, {